PhotonVision/photonvision/README.md

     * arm64
     * x86-64
     * x86
-- `-PtgtIp`: Specifies where `./gradlew deploy` should try to copy the fat JAR to
+- `-PtgtIP`: Specifies where `./gradlew deploy` should try to copy the fat JAR to
 - `-Pprofile`: enables JVM profiling

 ## Out-of-Source Dependencies